alexko13/AlexsList/README.md

 #AlexsList

-A craigslist-inspired project using Java JSPs.
+A craigslist-inspired project using Spring MVC.
-≈